CZ-NIC/knot/doc/operation.rst

 SOA serial.
 In the case of a decreased SOA serial, the load is interrupted with an error; if unchanged, it is increased by the server.

-Anyway, unless an error, the resulting zone contents is (after potential DNSSEC signing) used as the new zone.
+If the procedure described above succeeds without errors, the resulting zone contents are (after potential DNSSEC signing) used as the new zone.

 The option "`journal-content: all`" lets the server, beside better performance, to keep